 Karlyn is an amazing cook/chef and comes up with the most unique appetizers.
-She made a flank steak with a horseradish sauce, caprese salad bites, cheese & crackers platter, and homemade blue cheese crackers, but what blew me away were her meatballs with cherry jalapeno sauce.
+She made a flank steak with a horseradish sauce, caprese salad bites, cheese & crackers platter, and homemade blue cheese crackers, but what blew me away were her meatballs (*recipe link broke and this was the closest I can now find) with cherry jalapeno sauce.
 I just had to have the recipe.
 I have made it so many times, it's almost memorized, but I still want to make sure I don't skimp on an ingredient and always have the recipes.

 Since I moved home, my recipes have not been so easy to trace down.
 They ended up strewn over a few boxes and I was in the process of typing in the tried-and-true into my computer database, when I moved home.
 We were able to find a similar one online, but I'm still categorizing this under From the Books Thursday as it was in a book at one time!

 I double this recipe as it's hard to just buy a 1/2 pound of meat, so I get a ton of meatballs - a good problem to have!

 This time I didn't have regular bread crumbs, but I had some Panko style in the fridge so I was hoping their would be no difference (Ohban Panko Style (to the tune of Gangnam Style!))

 Basically, you just put all the ingredients in a large bowl and mix it up with your hands - yup get in and get dirty.